 - 1 pint cherry tomatoes, sliced in half

-- Make the cauliflower batter: combine gluten-free flour, water, garlic powder, and a bit of salt and pepper in a medium bowl and mix until well combined.
+Make the cauliflower batter by combing gluten-free flour, water, garlic powder, and a bit of salt and pepper in a medium bowl and mix until well combined.

+Cashews.
 Soak the cashews overnight and drain the liquid before blending.
-To "quick soak" the cashews, cover with water in a microwave-safe bowl and microwave on high for 2 minutes.
+To quick-soak the cashews, cover with water in a microwave-safe bowl and microwave on high for 2 minutes.
 Drain and proceed with recipe.

-This Vegan Ranch recipe will make more than you need for the buffalo cauliflower bowls.
-But it's delicious on everything; we especially like it on shredded kale salads or on this barbecue chickpea pizza.
+Vegan ranch.
+If you’d prefer a store-bought option to save time, I like this clean ranch dressing (not vegan).
+The vegan ranch recipe above will make more than you need for the buffalo cauliflower bowls.
+But it’s delicious on everything; I especially like it on shredded kale salads or on this barbecue chickpea socca pizza.